Pandemic prevention: Ecosystem degradation and consumption

 Stanford biological anthropologist James Holland Jones notes that humanity has "engineer[ed] a world where emerging infectious diseases are both more likely and more likely to be consequential", referring to the modern world's prevalent highly mobile lifestyles, increasingly dense cities, various kinds of human interactions with wildlife and alterations of the natural world.
 Furthermore, when multiple species that are not usually next to each other are driven to live closely together new diseases may emerge.
 Research shows that abundant animals, plants, insects, and microbes living in complex, mature ecosystems can limit the spread of disease from animals to people.
 The United Nations is formulating nature-focused action plans that could help to stop the next pandemic before it starts.
 These strategies include conserving ecosystems and wilderness that are still untouched by human activity, and restoring and protecting significant areas of land and ocean (i.e. through protected areas).
 Protected areas (which may hold wildlife) also limits human presence and/or limits the exploitation of resources (including non-timber forest products such as game animals, fur-bearers, ...).
 An article by the World Economic Forum states that studies have shown that deforestation and loss of wildlife cause increases in infectious diseases and concludes that the recovery from the COVID-19 pandemic should be linked to nature recovery, which it considers economically beneficial.

 Dennis Caroll of the Global Virome Project stated that the "extractive industry — oil and gas and minerals, and the expansion of agriculture, especially cattle" are the biggest predictors of where spillovers can be seen.
 A study proposes that policy responses "addressing zoonotic threats should include ecosystem regeneration".

 In the 2000s, a WHO spokesperson summarized the animal-related aspects of pandemics, stating "the whole relationship between the animal kingdom and the human kingdom is coming under stress".

-The integrated, unifying approach of One Health adresses health of people, animals and the environment at once.
+The integrated, unifying approach of One Health addresses health of people, animals and the environment at once.
 It could "boost risk identification, reduction, and surveillance in animals and at the human-animal-environment interface".